-Learn about how we operate and what we believe.
-If these principles resonate with you, and you regularly take action - you are part of DxE.
+If these values resonate with you and you regularly take action - you are part of DxE.

 1.3 - Our Model for Social Change: strategies, tactics and campaigns